 The blocking signals are checked in the beginning of each program cycle.
 A blocking signal is received from the blocking matrix for the function dedicated input.
-If the blocking signal is not activated when the pick-up element activates, a START signal is generated and the function proceeds to the time characteristics calculation.
+If the blocking signal is not active when the pick-up element is activated, a START signal is generated and the function proceeds to the time characteristics calculation.

-If the blocking signal is active when pick-up element activates, a BLOCKED signal is generated and the function will not process the situation further.
-If the START function has been activated before the blocking signal, it resets and the release time characteristics are processed similarly to when the pick-up signal is reset.
+If the blocking signal is active when pick-up element is activated, a BLOCKED signal is generated and the function will not process the situation further.
+Blocking signal will reset an active START signal and the release time characteristics are processed similarly to when the pick-up element is reset.

-The blocking of the function causes an HMI display event and a time stamped blocking event with information of the startup current values and its fault type to be issued.
+The blocking of the function causes a time stamped blocking event with information of the startup current values and its fault type to be issued.

-The variables users can set are binary signals from the system.
-The blocking signal needs to reach the device minimum of 5 ms before the set operating delay has passed in order for the blocking to activate in time.
+The blocking inputs users can set are binary signals from the system.
+The blocking input signal needs to reach the device minimum of 5 ms before the set operating delay has passed in order for the blocking to activate in time.